-Suppliers must pass a New Balance compliance audit before they can begin manufacturing New Balance-branded products.
+Suppliers must pass a New Balance compliance assessment before they can begin manufacturing New Balance-branded products.

-New Balance will periodically audit suppliers to ensure compliance with these standards.
-New Balance compliance audits may be conducted by New Balance staff directly or by a designated third-party auditing firm using the New Balance audit tool.
-Audited suppliers are rated on a scale from zero (fail) to 5 stars for their compliance performance.
-If a supplier fails an audit, it is required to implement a Corrective Action Plan (CAP) and undergo a follow-up audit at the supplier's expense, working with a New Balance designated third party.
+New Balance will evaluate suppliers to ensure compliance with these standards, through verified Social & Labor Convergence Program (SLCP) assessments, Better Work compliance assessments and/or other independent third-party audits.
+Suppliers are rated on a scale from zero (fail) to 5 stars on their compliance assessment.
+If a supplier fails an assessment or audit, it must promptly implement a Corrective Action Plan (CAP) and undergo a follow-up audit at the supplier's expense, working with a New Balance designated third party.